hessu/aprsc/doc/README.md

 2. Do initial APRS-IS packet parsing (SRCCALL>DSTCALL,PATH:DATA)
 3. Do Q-construct processing (,qAx in the PATH)
-4. Parse APRS formatted information in the DATA to extract enough details to support filtering in the outgoing phase
+4. Parse APRS formatted information in the DATA to extract enough details to support filtering in the outgoing / filtering phase
 5. Pass on received packets to the dupecheck thread for duplicate removal
 6. Get packets, sorted to unique and duplicate packets, from the dupecheck thread